Cord McCoy: Post-career

-Since retiring as a rodeo contestant, McCoy and his wife Sara have bred and raised rodeo livestock.
+Since retiring as a rodeo contestant, McCoy and his wife Sara have bred and raised rodeo livestock with their company, McCoy Rodeo.
 One of their bucking bulls, Ridin' Solo, won the 2018 American Bucking Bull, Inc. (ABBI) World Champion Futurity Bull title, as well as the PBR World Champion Bull title in 2022 and 2023.
+Another one of their bucking bulls, Pegasus, was the 2025 Bull of the NFR.
 Cord and Sara also produce some PRCA rodeos.

-Also in 2022, Cord became the head coach of the Oklahoma Freedom; one of eight bull riding teams in the PBR Team Series, which debuted that year.
+In 2022, Cord became the head coach of the Oklahoma Freedom; one of eight bull riding teams in the PBR Team Series, which debuted that year.
 It runs from the summer to autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
 2009 PBR World Champion Kody Lostroh became the team's assistant coach.
 In September of that year, the Oklahoma Freedom won the event at Cowboy Days in Winston-Salem, North Carolina; the hometown event of rival team, the Carolina Cowboys.
 The very next weekend, the Freedom won their own hometown event at Freedom Fest in Oklahoma City, Oklahoma.
 They were the first team to win their own hometown event.
 The Freedom ended up finishing in fourth place at the conclusion of the inaugural PBR Team Series Championship.

 In 2023, the Freedom were eliminated after the second day of the Team Series Championship.

 In 2024, the Oklahoma Freedom became the Florida Freedom, as the team relocated to Sunrise, Florida.
 This resulted as the end of McCoy's tenure as the team's head coach, as well as Lostroh's tenure as assistant coach.
 Lostroh became the head coach of the newly-formed New York Mavericks, while McCoy became a color commentator for the PBR Team Series alongside longtime PBR commentator Craig Hummer.
-As of the 2025 season, McCoy is also a color commentator for the PBR's Unleash the Beast Series (UTB) alongside Hummer.
+Since the 2025 season, McCoy is also a color commentator for the PBR's Unleash the Beast Series (UTB) alongside Hummer.